easyw/kicadStepUpMod/README.md

 ### Known issues

-- on Linux *FreeCAD Snap and Flatpack* you may need to use 'mount bind' to have access to KiCad 3D models path
+- on Linux *FreeCAD Snap and Flatpak* you may need to use 'mount bind' to have access to KiCad 3D models path

 ### License